 Normally found in kitchens and bathrooms, GFCI’s have a little red reset and test button.
 If this button continuously pops, it indicates that there is a dangerous problem in the electrical circuit that needs immediate attention.

 Problems Electricians Pick Up During Routine Inspections & Maintenance

 If you are considering buying a home or renovating your existing home, you will need the property inspected by a licensed and qualified electrician.
 Some electrical problems that they pick up during these inspections could include:

 - Loose connection burns in the panel – a loose electrical connection generates heat that causes the wire insulation to burn off.
 This is very dangerous and an enormous fire hazard.

 - When testing the voltage, they could detect power surges or transients.
 These are high voltage disruptions that can cause permanent damage to connected electronic appliances or devices.

 - Incorrect or outdated wiring – this needs to be rectified immediately as faulty or incorrect wiring is a fire hazard.

 - The entire panel needs updating or replacing – with more and more appliances being added to the electrical source, older homes may need to have the panel replaced.
 The panel may also need to be replaced or resized if you are doing any expansions to the property.

-Call Art Plumbing, AC & Electric For All Electrical Repairs
+Call Art Plumbing, Air Conditioning & Electric For All Electrical Repairs

-If you are looking for fully licensed, insured, experienced, and knowledgeable electrical contractors who will do the job right the first time around, call Art Plumbing, AC & Electric at 1-800-475-1504 Monday to Saturday 8 am to 8 pm or Sundays for emergencies.
+If you are looking for fully licensed, insured, experienced, and knowledgeable electrical contractors who will do the job right the first time around, call Art Plumbing, Air Conditioning & Electric at 1-800-475-1504 Monday to Saturday 8 am to 8 pm or Sundays for emergencies.